Día de Muertos, Day of the Dead

 While they serve her a plate of tamales.

-“Tell Diana and Gerardo death did not take them today.
+“Tell Diana & Gerardo death did not take them today.

 On this occasion I’m leaving without theft,